 These days, with the divorce rate as high as it is, some kids sadly don’t live in a 2 parent household.
 That’s not to make single parents feel bad; I grew up with a single mom and am divorced myself.

 But it’s undeniable that kids just do better in life with 2 parents fully involved in their life.
-So even in the face of divorce, don’t ever forget the Benefits of Father Involvement.
+So even in the face of divorce, don’t ever forget the Benefits of Father Involvement (click to read on my site).

 Do all parents love their child?